Causal inference with recurrent and competing events

 \begin{definition}[Censoring, \citet{young_causal_2020}] A censoring event is any event occurring in the study by $k+1$, for any $k\in\{0,\dots,K\}$, that ensures the values of all future counterfactual outcomes of interest under $a$ are unknown even for an individual receiving the intervention $a$. \end{definition}

 Loss to follow-up by time $k$ is always a form of censoring by the above definition.
 However, other events may or may not be defined as censoring events depending on the choice of causal estimand.
 For example, competing events are censoring events by the above definition when the controlled direct effect is of interest, but are not censoring events when the total effect is of interest \citep{young_causal_2020}.
 This is because the occurrence of a competing event at time $k^\dagger$ prevents knowledge of $\underline{Y}^{a,\overline{d}=0}_{k^\dagger}$, but does not prevent knowledge of $\underline{Y}^a_{k^\dagger}$.
 By similar arguments, competing events are not censoring events when separable effects are of interest because they do not involve counterfactual outcomes indexed by $\overline{d}=0$ ("elimination of competing events").
 When loss to follow-up is present in a study, we will define all effects relative to interventions that include ``eliminating loss to follow-up'' with the added superscript $\overline{c}=0$ to denote relevant counterfactual outcomes, e.g.\ $Y_k^{\overline{c}=0}$.
+For example, if loss to follow-up is due to the administrative end of a study, the intervention that eliminates loss to follow-up could be conceived as the hypothetical continuation of the study such that every individual is followed until the end of interval $K+1$.
+Contrasts of such effects are examples of controlled direct effects with respect to interventions on loss to follow-up.
 The identification assumptions outlined below are sufficient for identifying estimands with this additional interpretation. \cite{young_causal_2020} discuss additional assumptions that would allow an interpretation without this additional intervention on loss to follow-up.
 In Sec.~\ref{sec:correspondence}, we establish the correspondence between the notion of censoring adopted in this article and the classical independent censoring assumption in event history analysis.